JoranCoen/JoranCoen/README.md

 ## About Me

-- 🌱 I’m currently learning JS and C#.
+- 🌱 I’m currently learning js, java, kt, and c#.
-- 👯 I’m looking to collaborate on C# injecting.
-- 💬 Ask me about AI.
 - 📫 How to reach me: joran.coen@student.arteveldehs.be.

 ## Get in Touch